Hurricane Ida hits home for New Orleans transplants | NewsChannel 3-12

 Al Salzer, who worked in Hollywood film production for decades, owns the Deja Vu Restaurant and Bar in the French Quarter.

-Salzer said he employees about 25 people and had trouble getting through to his staff, but he learned they are all okay.
+Salzer said he employees about 25 people and had trouble getting through to his staff, but he learned they are all OK.

-Salzer who enjoys spending time in both places had plans to go back for the rescheduled New Orleans Jazz Festival in October, but that had already been cancelled due to a surge in COVID cases a few weeks ago.
+Salzer, who enjoys spending time in both places, had plans to go back for the rescheduled New Orleans Jazz Festival in October, but that had already been cancelled due to a surge in COVID-19 cases a few weeks ago.

 He now plans to stay put until the electricity returns to the area, which could take weeks.